Auswide Bank

-Auswide Bank Ltd is an Australian owned bank, originally established as a building society in 1966, as an alternative to the big banks.
-It merged with MyState Bank Ltd in 2025 and is a wholly owned subsidiary of MyState Bank Limited, part of the MyState Limited Group.
+Auswide Bank is an Australian owned bank, originally established as a building society in 1966, as an alternative to the big banks.
+It merged with MyState in 2025.

 Overview

-Auswide Bank has been around for over 57 years and has 16 branches located primarily across the Queensland east coast.
+Auswide Bank has been around for over 59 years and has 16 branches located primarily across the Queensland east coast.

 They provide personal banking products and services including loans, savings and investments, insurance, foreign exchange and banking services, with a focus on home ownership for everyday Australians.

-Auswide Bank has an Australian Credit Licence and an Australian Financial Services Licence issued by ASIC and is an Authorised Deposit-taking Institution prudentially supervised by the Australian Prudential Regulation Authority.